Where We Are

 store used to store our sticks.
 No, seriously.
 We have an ongoing need to prune deadwood from overgrown areas, including the cottonwoods and elms, and the wood has to go somewhere.
 With two wood burning stoves (in the yurts) and occasional outdoor fire circle use, we always have a purpose for firewood good firewood, though not for cottonwood.
 Some wood goes to other projects as well, such as fence posts, use in the poultry yards, ornamental purposes around the farm (especially the lovely bendy cottonwood branches — if you’d like some for an art project, please contact us!), and future hugelkulture beds*.
 In the meanwhile, the sticks create mulch where they are, and provide habitat for insects, rodents, and small birds, which also has the effect of attracting beneficial predator species, such as road runners, to the area.

 Update.
 In Fall of 2017, we took out a thicket of dry scrub, put the resulting brush in the stick pile, and realized we had a really, really major problem on our hands.
 Drought+dry climate+acre of sticks and brush=very real fire hazard.
 So, in late December, we rented a landscape chipper over the long weekend, and made an epic, 2+ day work party out of it.
-Ten people over the course of two days ran the chipper for a cumulative 12 hours, contiually feeding it brush, logs and sticks.
-The result is a vastly reduced fire hazard, a pile of mulch taller than your average shovel and twice as wide, a new plan for this field, and a new process for handling sticks.
-We will be sowing 3 pounds of wilflower seed here this spring, right after our first flood-irrigation day.
-And we’re considering planting shrubs and trees for the future.
+Ten people over the course of two days ran the chipper for a cumulative 12 hours, continually feeding it brush, logs and sticks.
+The result is a vastly reduced fire hazard, a pile of mulch taller than your average shovel, a new plan for this field, and a new process for handling sticks.
+In spring 2018 we sowed 3 pounds of wildflower seed here, right after our first flood-irrigation day, and spent the summer enjoying the resulting wildflowers and butterflies.
+We’re planning on planting shrubs and trees for the future.
 Sticks, hereafter, will be chipped in the small chipper or diced down for firewood, immediately upon discovery/creation, and weird cottonwood art branches will either be deployed or given away to others for artistic deployment. whew!

-*i am sure hugelkulture works in other parts of the world, that get more than 10″ of rain in an average year. it turns out that in this part of the world, a stick pile with dirt on it, flood-irrigated twice a month Apr-Oct, will still be nothing but a stick pile with dirt on it 9 years later.
+*hugelkulture does work in other parts of the world, that get more than 10″ of rain in an average year. it turns out that in this part of the world, a stick pile with dirt on it, flood-irrigated twice a month Apr-Oct, will still be a stick pile with dirt on it 9 years later.
 Very little decomposition happens, it’s just too dry.